 Figure 2 shows how banks submit data on the basis of the SCV.
 The diagram introduces the terms "SCV file" and "SCV system".
-It is important for the purposes of this Manual to understand the difference between these two terms:

-Figure 2 Data delivery based on the SCV (process flow)
+Figuur 2 Gegevensaanlevering op basis van het IKB (procesflow)

-- (Automated) submission of data by bank to DNB (quarterly reports and SCV files) - ......
-Additional data for resolution purposes (ad hoc data requests) - ← - (Automated) processing of SCV system outcomes into bank's core data systems to ensure continued access - Bank's audit reports and supervision feedback from DNB
+^{......} Additional data for resolution purposes (ad hoc data requests)

+^{← - - (}Automated) processing of SCV system outcomes into bank's core data systems to ensure continued access

-■ SCV file: a data set that complies with the structure described in Section 2 of the SCV Policy Rule.
-The SCV file contains the single customer views of all depositors at a bank.
-A bank uses the SCV system to compile the SCV file and overviews derived from it.
+---- Bank's audit reports and supervision feedback from DNB

-In accordance with the definition of a deposit in Section 1:1 of the Financial Supervision Act.
+2 In accordance with the definition of a deposit in Section 1:1 of the Financial Supervision Act.

-It is important to draw a distinction between "eliqible" deposits and "covered" deposits.
+3 It is important to draw a distinction between "eliqible" deposits and "covered" deposits.
 See the glossary in Appendix 2 and the explanation provided in Section 4.3.